-- Participants will discuss traditions they practice and compare them to those practiced on Intrepid.
+• Participants will discuss traditions they practice and compare them to those practiced on Intrepid.
 Explain to participants the definition of the word tradition.
-Educators can share some traditions they celebrate to encourage participation. - What traditions do you celebrate?
-(National, Religious, Family)
+Educators can share some traditions they celebrate to encourage participation.

-- Participants will watch a one-minute video about traditions practiced on Intrepid and Growler during the holidays. - Were there any similarities between the sailors' traditions and yours? - o Did you notice any differences? - Explain to participants that one of the biggest Navy traditions is the commissioning ceremony.
-A commissioning ceremony is the celebration of a ship becoming part of the Navy.
-At the ceremony, the ship's sponsor, traditionally a woman, smashes a bottle of champagne against the boat to christen it. - How do you think Mrs. Hoover felt when it took her three tries to smash the champagne bottle? - How does a commissioning ceremony compare to traditions you celebrate?
+- What traditions do you celebrate?
+(National, Religious, Family) - Participants will watch a one-minute video about traditions practiced on Intrepid and Growler during the holidays. - Were there any similarities between the sailors' traditions and yours? - Did you notice any differences? - Explain to participants that one of the biggest Navy traditions is the commissioning ceremony.
+A commissioning ceremony is the celebration of a ship becoming part of the Navy. - How is a commissioning ceremony similar to a birthday celebration?